-Our research ninjas at Credit Suite smuggled out ten amazing business tips for you!
+Our researchers at Credit Suite released these ten business tips for you!
 Be fierce and score in business with the best tips around the web.
 You can use them today and see fast results.
-You can take that to the bank – these are foolproof!
 Viral marketing victory can be yours!

 Stop making stupid decisions and start powering up your business.
 Demolish your business nightmares and start celebrating as your business fulfills its promise.

 And these brilliant business tips are all here for free!
 So settle in and scoop up these tantalizing goodies before your competition does!

 #10.
 Water the Money Tree

 Our first tip is all about improving business cash flow.
 We all know how vital the bottom line is.
 And we also know, particularly when it comes to younger businesses, how hard it can be to consistently keep cash in the till.

 At Noobpreneur, they know this problem all too well, and offer five great solutions.
 We particularly liked their fourth solution, which is taking out a line of credit.
 This just so happens to be one of our fave solutions as well.
 In fact, we love this solution so much, it’s part and parcel of what we tend to suggest here!

 We also liked their second tip, which is to speed up receivables.
 The article talks about (for example) providing more options to pay, but our idea is different, as we suggest account receivables financing.